cosmos/sdk-tutorials/tutorials/5-docker-intro/index.md

 For all options use the manual or "--help all".
 ```

-So yes, you now have `curl` and Node on the same container.
+So yes, you now have `curl` and Node in the same container.

 ### Hello World

 What if you wanted to use Node to print `Hello World`?
-Create the Javascript file that can do that:
+Create the JavaScript file that can do that:

 ```sh
 $ echo "console.log(\"Hello World\");" > test.js